 We believe our primary short-term liquidity requirements consist of general contractor expenses, operating expenses, and other expenditures associated with our properties, including tenant improvements, leasing commissions and leasing incentives, dividend payments to our stockholders required to maintain our REIT qualification, debt service, capital expenditures, new real estate development projects, mezzanine loan funding requirements, and strategic acquisitions.
-We expect to meet our short-term liquidity requirements through net cash provided by operations, reserves established from existing cash, borrowings under construction loans to fund new real estate development and construction, borrowings available under our credit facility, and net proceeds from the sale of common stock through our at-the-market continuous equity offering program (the "ATM Program"), which is discussed below.
+We expect to meet our short-term liquidity requirements through net cash provided by operations, reserves established from existing cash, borrowings under construction loans to fund new real estate development and construction, borrowings available under our amended credit facility, and net proceeds from the opportunistic sale of common stock through our at-the-market continuous equity offering program (the "ATM Program"), which is discussed below.

 Our long-term liquidity needs consist primarily of funds necessary for the repayment of debt at or prior to maturity, general contracting expenses, property development and acquisitions, tenant improvements, and capital improvements.
-We expect to meet our long-term liquidity requirements with net cash from operations, long-term secured and unsecured indebtedness, and the issuance of equity and debt securities.
-We also may fund property development and acquisitions and capital improvements using our credit facility pending long-term financing.
+We expect to meet our long-term liquidity requirements with net cash from operations, long-term secured and unsecured indebtedness, the issuance of equity and debt securities, and the opportunistic disposition of non-core properties.
+We also may fund property development and acquisitions and capital improvements using our amended credit facility pending long-term financing.

-As of December 31, 2022, we had unrestricted cash and cash equivalents of \$48.1 million available for both current liquidity needs as well as development activities.
-As of December 31, 2022, we also had restricted cash in escrow of \$3.7 million, some of which is available for capital expenditures at our operating properties.
-As of December 31, 2022, we had \$233.5 million available under our credit facility to meet our short-term liquidity requirements and \$81.1 million available under construction loans to fund development activities.
+As of December 31, 2023, we had unrestricted cash and cash equivalents of \$27.9 million available for both current liquidity needs as well as development and redevelopment activities.
+As of December 31, 2023, we also had restricted cash in escrow of \$2.2 million, some of which is available for capital expenditures at our operating properties.
+As of December 31, 2023, we had \$76.3 million available for borrowings under our amended credit facility to meet our short-term liquidity requirements and \$43.7 million available for borrowings under construction loans to fund development activities.